euphonie/study-notes/Engineering Tools/Software Eng/Reliable Cloud Infrastructure.md

 **SLI (Indicators)**
 - Measurable attribute of a service.
 A KPI.
+- Quantitive measure

 **SLO (Objectives)**
 - Number or the goal you want to achieve for a given SLI for a given duration
 - 95% availability per day
+- Stated as SLI <= target/lower bound <= SLI

 **SLA (Agreements)**
-- Binding contract providing the customer compensation if the service doesn't meet s
+- Binding contract providing the customer compensation if the service doesn't meet specific expectations.
+More restrictive version of the SLO.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEyNDMwODI5MiwxMzM3MDg1MDQ1LC0xNj
-g0NTQ5OTldfQ==
+eyJoaXN0b3J5IjpbMjAxMjcwNDQ1LDEzMzcwODUwNDUsLTE2OD
+Q1NDk5OV19
 -->